-Photographing families can be stressful.
-These simple portrait posing tips will help you take great pictures of even the most chaotic clients!
+Photographing big families can be stressful!
+These simple family portrait posing tips will help you take great pictures of even the most chaotic clients!
 (Photos by CLINT BARGEN)

 The reality of family photography is often far less magical – and much more stressful!
 Parents are high-strung and exhausted, children and whiny and nap-deprived, and the family pet is determined to turn only his tush to the camera.

 Family Portrait Posing Tip #1: Choose ONE Killer Location

 When you’re trying to get five faces focused in your direction, the last thing you should be worrying about is your location.
 Choose a spot that provides two key features:

 Open shade is that lovely, gentle light you find in the shade of a massive tree or on the sun-free side of a building.

 Anywhere the light is even and soft, you can shoot your heart out without worrying about light-spots dappling your clients’ cheeks, harsh sun glaring in their faces, or deep shadows darkening their eyes.